Afoxcute/bimboh/js-scraper/ADVANCED_PATTERN_RECOGNITION_COMPLETE.md

 ## ✅ **Implementation Status: COMPLETE**

-Successfully implemented **Advanced Pattern Recognition** with AI-powered insights for the Iris memecoin hunting platform.
+Successfully implemented **Advanced Pattern Recognition** with AI-powered insights for the Bimboh memecoin hunting platform.

 ## 🎯 **What Was Delivered**